 15. Take Omega-3s And Vitamin E

 Omega-3 fatty acids and vitamin E supplements are loaded with anti-inflammatory and antioxidant properties (7), (12).
-These supplements can help reduce inflammation and oxidative stress in the body, thereby reducing skin dryness too (13), (14).
+These supplements can help reduce skin inflammation and oxidative stress in the body, thereby reducing skin dryness too (13), (14).
 Talk to your doctor to determine the dosage and frequency.

 How To Add Extra Moisture During Winters